-- Any active duty member of the Armed Forces, except those serving on active duty for training purposes only. - Any retired member of the Armed Forces, who has served on active duty (other than for training), is carried on an official retired list, and is entitled to receive retired pay stemming from service in the Armed Forces on or before the date of death. - Any former member of the Armed Forces awarded one of the following decorations: - Medal of Honor - Distinguished Service Cross (Air Force Cross or Navy Cross) - Distinguished Service Medal - Silver Star - Purple Heart - Any former prisoner of war who, while a prisoner of war, served honorably in the active military, naval, or air service; whose last period of service terminated honorably; and who died on or after November 30, 1993.
+- Any active duty member of the Armed Forces, except those serving on active duty for training purposes only. - Any retired member of the Armed Forces, who has served on active duty (other than for training), is carried on an official retired list, and is entitled to receive retired pay stemming from service in the Armed Forces on or before the date of death. - Any former member of the Armed Forces awarded one of the following decorations: - Medal of Honor - Distinguished Service Cross (Air Force Cross or Navy Cross) - Distinguished Service Medal - Silver Star - Purple Heart - Any veteran who served on active duty (other than active duty for training) and who held any of the following positions: - President or Vice President of the United States: - Elected member of the U.S. Congress; - Chief Justice of the Supreme Court of the United States or Associate Justice of the Supreme Court of the United States; - A position listed, at the time the person held the position, in 5 U.S.C.
+5312 or 5313 (Levels I and II of the Executive Schedule); - Chief of Mission of a Category 4, 5, or 5+ post if the Department of State classified that post as a Category 4, 5, or 5+ post during the person's tenure as Chief of Mission. - Any former prisoner of war who, while a prisoner of war, served honorably in the active military, naval, or air service; whose last period of service terminated honorably; and who died on or after November 30, 1993.